isa-pilpre/data-analysis-bellabeat/Chapter4-Analysis-Fitbit.md

 ```

-The dataset covers the expected period, so data integrity is confirmed, at least on this table.
+The `daily_activity` table covers the expected period, so data integrity is confirmed, at least on this table.

 ### Total steps per day (for at least 70% of Fitbit users)

-To explore user activity, I calculated the total steps per day for the days where at least 70% of users reported their activity using SQL and a Python notebook.
+To make sure that data was relevant, I calculated the total steps per day for the days where at least 70% of users reported their activity.

 SQL query: